aruffj/ag-mc-config/README.md

 You can enable showing your XYZ coordinates, looking direction and world time.
 To enable or disable use `/trigger ch_toggle`

+### The warehouse
+There is a freeshop on the server where you can freely take all items and use them without asking for permission.
+The warehouse is also the spawnpoint for new players.
+To visit the warehouse at any given time type `/trigger warehouse` in the chat.

 ### Set Home, teleport there - and back!
 We've enabled home zones on the server.
 You can use it at any location; it will set your home.
 You will still respawn at the last bed you used / at the original spawn point, but you can use commands to teleport yourself to your home with a cooldown of 10 Seconds.
 This won't work if you are currently attacked by a monster, or if you are drowning.

 #### Setting your home
-Stand on any solid block and type `/trigger sethome` An automated message will tell you if you've been successful.
+Stand on any solid block and type `/trigger sethome` An message will tell you if you've been successful.

+To add an additional home use `/trigger sethome set <NUMBER>`.
+You can currently set up to 3 homes.

 #### Teleporting to your home
 If you want to teleport to your home you may use `/trigger home`.
 See above for restrictions.